-To be eligible for internship at Didi Hirsch Mental Health Services, applicants must provide verification of enrollment in an APAaccredited or CPA-accredited doctoral program in clinical psychology.
-Applicants must verify supervised professional experience (at the practicum level totaling at least 500 direct service hours) that is consistent with the training aims and competencies of the internship, and commensurate experience within the desired track.
+To be eligible for internship at Didi Hirsch Mental Health Services, applicants must provide verification of enrollment in an APA-accredited or CPA-accredited doctoral program in clinical psychology.
+Applicants must verify supervised professional experience (at the practicum level totaling at least 500 direct service hours) that is consistent with the training aims and competencies of the internship, and commensurate experience with the desired track.
 Prior experience conducting psychological assessment is required.
-Applicants must also be willing to engage in in-person, face to face training and service delivery as "Essential Workers"
+Applicants must also be willing to engage in-person, face to face training and service delivery.